Skip to content

 This output is a pre-arrival planning screen.
 It helps compare risks before committing the full rig, but it does not replace official land-manager rules, road scouting, weather judgment, or common sense at the final turnoff.

-Weighted lane score
+Weighted category score

 Hard-stop logic